Mikaela/mikaela.github.io/_posts/2015-10-17-archlinux_change_login_dm.md

 ---
 layout: post
 comments: true
-title: "Changing Display Manager (login screen) with Antergos"
+title: "Changing Display Manager (login screen) with Arch Linux"
 category: [english]
-tags: [arch, linux, display manager, antergos]
+tags: [arch, linux, display manager]
+redirect_from:
-redirect_from: /antergos-dm.html
+  - /antergos-dm.html
+  - /english/2015/10/17/antergos_change_login_dm.html
 ---

-*Also applies to Arch & other distributions based on it, how do you change the display manager, aka login screen.*
+*Also applies to other distributions based on it, how do you change the display manager, aka login screen.*

 * `--needed` makes pacman not install packages that are already installed.